airshipit/armada/doc/source/development/getting-started.rst

 Pre-requisites
 ^^^^^^^^^^^^^^

-Armada has many pre-requisites because it relies on `Helm`_, which itself has pre-requisites.
 The guide below consolidates the installation of all pre-requisites.
 For help troubleshooting individual resources, reference their installation guides.

-Armada requires a Kubernetes cluster to be deployed, along with `kubectl`_, `Helm`_ client, and `Tiller`_ (the Helm server).
+Armada requires a Kubernetes cluster to be deployed, along with `kubectl`_ and `Helm`_.

 #.
 Install Kubernetes (k8s) and deploy a k8s cluster.